 Register Your Vacant Building

-You can now utilize the online registration portal designed to identify vacant or blighted buildings and verify occupied buildings.
-Property owners also have the option to use this new tool to request an exemption, as well as pay any fees associated online.
+Property owners can now utilize the DCRA Citizen Access portal to register their property as vacant or verify the property as occupied.
+Property owners also have the option to use this tool to request a vacant property exemption, as well as pay any fees associated online.

 Verify Your Building is Occupied

-If you've received a notice from DCRA’s Vacant Building Enforcement Unit (VBE) a concerning vacant or blighted designation and it is occupied:
+If you've received a notice from DCRA’s Vacant Building Administration concerning a vacant or blighted designation, and it is occupied:

 - Register your building as occupied by completing the Vacant Property Response Form.